elliotjreed/php-package-template/README.md

 ### Mutation testing

+Mutation testing provides an indication as to how "robust" your unit tests are by changing small bits of code (eg. `$x > 1` could be changed to `$x >= 1`) and seeing if your tests still pass - if they do, your tests are likely a bit flaky.

 Mutation testing (via [Infection](https://infection.github.io/)) can be run by executing:

 ```bash
 composer mutation
 ```

+## Code formatting

+A standard for code style can be important when working in teams, as it means that less time is spent by developers processing what they are reading (as everything will be consistent).

 Code format checking (via [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer)) can be run by executing: